thephpleague/openapi-psr7-validator/README.md

 ```

 You need to resolve them first before using this package.
 In other words you need to have a single file with resolved references.
-This constraint mention in [#4](https://github.com/lezhnev74/openapi-psr7-validator/issues/4).
+This constraint mentioned in [#4](https://github.com/lezhnev74/openapi-psr7-validator/issues/4).

-Until the issue is resolved, please use `speccy` tool to resolve dependencies.
+Until the issue is resolved, please use [speccy](https://github.com/wework/speccy) tool to resolve dependencies.
 ```
 speccy resolve spec.yaml
 ```